Misalignment is rarely caused by a lack of meetings.

 Internal alignment breaks because:

-- docs are edited without clear broadcast
+- docs are edited without a clear broadcast

 - updates don’t reach the right audience